Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-users to establish a secure SFTP connetion via the Global Socket Relay
+to establish a secure SFTP connetion via the Global Socket Relay Network

-Network (GSRN).
-This is useful in a scenario where both users are be-
+(GSRN).
+This is useful in a scenario where both users are behind NAT/Fire-

 OPTIONS